Roburlion/nrichfinance/README.md

 - Added logo and favicon
 - refactored Navbar.js
 - Added about page

-## Next steps

 - Separate Home and Account
 - If not logged in, Account should request the user login or sign up

+## Next steps

+Now, I want to start changing the backend on this thing.
+I need to take a look at how they use the form to write stuff the db.

+> Do I want to create a new table or change the one I’ve got?
+>
+> - If I change the one I’ve got I could mess things up.
+> - If I create a new one it will take me longer
+> - Let me just take a look at what I’ve got and see how it works…